IanFinlayson/exploring-cs/chapter06.md

 ------------------------------------------------------------------------

-As an example of a for loop with a range, let\'s write a program which gives us a table of Celsius temperatures with their equivalent Fahrenheit temperatures.
+As an example of a for loop with a range, let's write a program which gives us a table of Celsius temperatures with their equivalent Fahrenheit temperatures.
 Rather than read in one, and print out the other, we will just print a whole table.
 That way the user can see how